greencoder/noaa-alerts-parser/README.md

 According to NOAA, the alerts feed is updated no more than every five minutes, so keep that in mind when making requests.

+#Optional Files#

+Two optional files are included in the project:
+1. `counts.py` creates a file with the number of alerts by state, U.S. region, severity, and event.
+2. `metadata.py` appends to a file that keeps track of all the possible events and severities.
+Useful if you want a master list of all events and severities.

 #Enhancements/To Do#
 * Make the output location customizable via command-line.
 * Optionally gzip the output file.